 Many seniors with Parkinson’s disease receive the bulk of their care at home from loved ones and friends, particularly in the beginning stages of the disease.
-As a professional in-home care company serving Sacramento and surrounding areas, we understand firsthand the unique obstacles experienced by family members providing care for someone dealing with Parkinson’s disease in old age, and want you to realize you’re not alone!
+As a professional in-home care company serving Sacramento and surrounding areas, we understand firsthand the unique obstacles experienced by family members caring for someone with Parkinson’s disease in old age, and want you to realize you’re not alone!
 We’re on hand to provide information and to partner with you to make sure your loved one is receiving the very best possible care at all times.

 First off, keep these Parkinson’s-specific tips in mind: